 - Medway Council weekly infographic of activity

-Medway Council is producing every week, which captures what the council has achieved over the past week in response to COVID-19.
+Medway Council is producing an infographic every week, which captures what the council has achieved over the past week in response to COVID-19.
 It’s an effective way of helping residents understand the breadth of work being done by their local council, as well as to showcase the support that’s available to them.

 - Surrey Local Resilience Forum infographic - #SurreyTogether